adik1025/student_2026/README.md

 This project is in its 3rd revision (aka 3.0).

 The project was initially based on Fastpages.
 But this project has diverged from those roots into an independent entity.
 The decision to separate from Fastpages was influenced by the deprecation of Fastpages by authors.
 It is believed by our community that the authors of fastpages turned toward Quatro.
 After that change of direction fastpages did not align with the Teacher's goals and student needs.
-The Nighthawk Pages project has more of a raw development blogging need.
+The Open Coding Society project has more of a raw development blogging need.

 ### License